Information for councils and stakeholders

 Timeframes and sequencing

-Getting selected for Regional Deals
+Getting selected for a deal

 The role of private and iwi/Māori organisations

-Regional Deals primarily involve partnerships between local councils and central government.
+City and Regional Deals primarily involve partnerships between local councils and central government.
 There is significant opportunity for collaboration from the private sector and iwi/Māori organisations.
 Local government is responsible for identifying opportunities for involvement and engaging with private sector entities and Māori organisations.

 Definition of ‘region’ for Regional Deals